iwang2/GC1/README.md

 ### Scanline Conversion
 Filling in a polygon by drawing consecutive horizontal (or vertical) lines.
-- Need to order vertices vertically for bottom, middle, and top.
+- Need to order vertices vertically for bottom, middle, and top, and find the endpoints of each scanline.
 ```
      top (T)
        /\